timvieira/blog/content/kl-variational.md

 &= \mathbb{E}_p \left[ \phi_q \right] - \mathbb{E}_q \left[ \phi_q \right]
 \end{align*}

-Optimization problem is convex for exponential families.

-Computing $\mathbb{E}_p \left[ \phi_q \right]$ might not be tractable.

-You can think of maximum likelihood estimation as a method which minimizes KL divergence from samples $p$.
+Optimization problem is convex when $q_\theta$ is an exponential families --- i.e., $p$ can be arbitrary.
+You can think of maximum likelihood estimation as a method which minimizes KL divergence from samples of $p$.
 In this case, $p$ is the true data distribution!
-The first term in the gradient is based on a sample ("observed expected feature counts").
+The first term in the gradient is based on a sample instead of an exact estimate (often called "observed feature counts").

+Downside: computing $\mathbb{E}_p \left[ \phi_q \right]$ might not be tractable.

 ## Remarks